‘Days Of Our Lives’ Spoilers: Marlena Has A Terrible Nightmare, John Needs Help To Avoid Disaster

 According to a recent report by She Knows Soaps, Days of our Lives viewers will watch as Dr. Marlena Evans (Deidre Hall) will have a horrible nightmare about her wedding day.

 As many fans already know, Marlena has been through a lot in her life, mostly at the hands of the late Stefano DiMera.
-As she worries about everything that could go wrong on her wedding day, she’ll have an awful nightmare, which is sure to make some viewers laugh out loud, and remember some of Marlena’s trauma from the past.
+As she worries about everything that could go wrong on her wedding day, she’ll have an awful nightmare, which is sure to make some viewers laugh out loud and remember some of Marlena’s trauma from the past.

-Meanwhile, Marlena’s soon-to-be husband, John Black (Drake Hogestyn) will also be dealing with some drama.
-During John’s bachelor party he and his son, Paul Narita (Christopher Sean) decided to go throw the baseball.
+Meanwhile, Marlena’s soon-to-be husband, John Black (Drake Hogestyn), will also be dealing with some drama.
+During John’s bachelor party he and his son, Paul Narita (Christopher Sean), decided to go throw the baseball.
 When John took his eye off of the ball, Paul, a former professional pitcher, fired one in and whacked his father right in the face.

 John is now dealing with an unsightly black eye, and he’s worried that his injury could put a huge damper on his wedding day, which he wants to be perfect for the love of his life, Marlena.

 However, Dr. Valerie Grant (Vanessa Williams) will come to the rescue.
 Valerie will head over to where John is staying and try to work a bit of magic on his black and blue face.
-Hopefully she can get rid of, or hide, his black eye before he walks down the aisle with Marlena.
+Hopefully, she can get rid of, or hide, his black eye before he walks down the aisle with Marlena.

 In the latest #DAYS, an incident at John's bachelor party threatens to derail the wedding.https://t.co/ZsCmioRrzb pic.twitter.com/jlKMyuL05w